chris-hs-chung/coursera/README.md

 # coursera
-Coursera courses and specializations I have taken.
+Coursera courses and specializations I have taken and have yet to complete.

 [Object Oriented Programming in Java Specialization](https://www.coursera.org/specializations/object-oriented-programming)